szilard/datascience-latency/README.md

 `sum(x)` in R (numbers stored contigously in memory, loop executes at C level)

 1B records, 1s, [details here](https://github.com/szilard/datascience-latency/blob/master/sum-1bn.md)
-(this essentially runs at memory bandwidth).
+(this essentially runs at memory bandwidth, same for Python, C or Java).

 #### Possible things to do